gajus/postloader/README.md

 * [Usage examples](#usage-examples)
   * [Generate DataLoader loaders for all database tables](generate-dataloader-loaders-for-all-database-tables)
   * [Handling non-nullable columns in materialized views](handling-non-nullable-columns-in-materialized-views)

+## Behaviour

+PostLoader is a CLI program (and a collection of utilities) used to generate code based on a PostgreSQL database schema.

+The generated code consists of:

+1. Flow type declarations describing every table in the database.
+2. A factory function used to construct a collection of loaders.

 ## Naming conventions